 There is no sense of a tension between high standards and exciting learning.
-Pupils have the opportunity to learn in a range of different ways – but all teaching and learning is of a high quality and is planned and managed so pupils are challenged and supported.
+Children have the opportunity to learn in a range of different ways – but all teaching and learning is of a high quality and is planned and managed so children are challenged and supported.

-Pupils are engaged in learning that develops and stretches them and excites their imagination.
-Pupils enjoy learning different things and learning in different ways.
+Children are engaged in learning that develops and stretches them and excites their imagination.
+Children enjoy learning different things and learning in different ways.
 They learn through play, out-of-doors, in traditional class settings from teachers, in small groups, through art, music and sport, from each other, before and after school, both formally and informally.

 Reception classes in the Foundation Stage follow a distinctive Early Years Curriculum.

-The National Curriculum applies to pupils of compulsory school age and is taught from Year 1.
+The National Curriculum applies to children of compulsory school age and is taught from Year 1.
 It consists of core subjects: English, Mathematics, Science and Information and Communication Technology (ICT) as well as Religious Education.
-In Key Stage 1, we use letters and sounds as our phonics scheme.
+In Key Stage 1, we use Letters and Sounds as our Phonic scheme.

 It is our policy to entitle every member of our school to equal opportunities in accessing the full curriculum.
 Religious Education is taught in accordance with the Hampshire Agreed Syllabus.
 Families may, if they wish, write to the Headteacher to request that their children be wholly or partly excused from attendance at our regular collective worship or religious education.